wp-plugins/wp-flipclock/readme.txt

 This project is now on github, [you can view the repository here](https://github.com/rhyswynne/wp-flipclock).
 There are other versions, but this is the one I've put up, so where all the developmental will be tracked.

 == Changelog ==
+= 1.5.1 =
+* Fixed a small bug that "countdown='false'" ends with a countdown.
+Allows people to specify no countdown and then still work.

+= 1.5 =
+* Now doesn't display negative time if the countdown has passed,.
+* Fixed a bug where the clock was out dependant on timezones (thanks [gleave75](https://github.com/gleave75))

+= 1.4 =
+* Now allows two different clocks on the same page (if given different names).
+* Added the "lang" Shortcode attribute to choose the languages.
+* Added the "timezone" attribute to set the timezone for the date.
+* Added the "seconds" attribute to hide/show seconds attribute which shows/hides the seconds.
+* Upgraded to flipclock.js version 0.5.5.

+A big thank you to Den Kalinin for a lot of the changes in this update.

 = 1.3 =
 * Rolled back to previous version of flipclock.js, as it caused issues.
 Will look at when I have time (patches welcome!)